Menwuyelet/School_Managment_System/TASK.md

-## update the staff model to support the role based permission
+## write the views for all ensuring role based permission from model part
 ## update the teacher and the schedule to allow a teacher access their schedule